digitalrebar/doc/development/advanced-install/kvm-slaves.rst

 Using kvm-slaves with *kvm-slaves* script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    closing the KVM window will *not* stop the VM because the scripts
+    Closing the KVM window will *not* stop the VM because the scripts
     are designed to restart the VM if it halts.

 Prereqs
 ^^^^^^^

-There are some, run the script and it will tell you!
+There are some.
+Run the script and it will tell you!

 For reference, here are the current Ubuntu requirements: